mainlp/mainlp.github.io/_pages/projects.md

 #### Selected research projects

-- *Prominent entities in text summarization.* One important factor in summarizing a document is identifying the prominent entities within the document.
+- :hourglass_flowing_sand: *Prominent entities in text summarization.* One important factor in summarizing a document is identifying the prominent entities within the document.
 Here is an example from the CNN summarization dataset: Two selected paragraphs:
 [Alonso] has been training hard for [his] planned comeback at the Malaysian Grand Prix in nine days and used the {McLaren} simulator to hone [his] mental preparations.
 The CNN-sponsored team announced the news on Twitter, showing {McLaren} sporting director Eric Boullier and [Alonso] at the team’s headquarters in Woking, England.
 Reference summary: